-- Give you the basic understanding of image processing, including how pictures are represented in a computer - Experiment with some interesting image transformation - We won't put Photoshop, GIMP, ImageMagik out of business... - But you will have a much better idea of what they're doing!
+- □ Give you a basic understanding of image processing, including how pictures are represented in a computer - Experiment with some interesting image transformations - We won't put Photoshop, GIMP, ImageMagik out of business... - But you will have a much better idea of what they're doing!